Are Life Insurance Proceeds Taxable? What You Should Know

 1. The policy exceeds estate tax exemption limits

-It is generally more advisable to declare a person or a trust as your beneficiary rather than your estate and any “incidents of ownership in the policy may result in the death proceeds being included as part of your taxable estate for estate tax purposes.5
+It is generally more advisable to declare a person or a trust as your beneficiary rather than your estate, and any "incidents of ownership in the policy may result in the death proceeds being included as part of your taxable estate for estate tax purposes.6

 2. The death benefit is paid as an annuity

-Death benefits can be paid out as an annuity: In essence, the death benefit payment is the principle used to purchase an annuity, and that principle earns interest.
-So, as you (the beneficiary) receive these periodic payments, you may owe tax on the interest portion.
+The death benefit can be paid out as an annuity.
+In essence, the death benefit payment is the principal used to purchase an annuity, and that principal earns interest.
+So, as the beneficiary receives these periodic payments, they may owe tax on the interest portion.

 3. The death benefit is paid in installments